The 30 Best Museums In Holland (Suggested By Locals)

 The Bonnefanten Museum in Maastricht is a collection of old and contemporary art.
 The museum is housed in a prominent modern building overlooking the river Maas on the other side of the city center.
 You can’t miss it.

-The museum has an exciting collection of Italian paintings from the 14th century and Dutch and Flemish paintings from the 16th and 17th centuries.
-The Bonnefanten museum also has an extensive collection of Medieval sculptures.
+The museum has an exciting collection of Italian paintings from the 14th Century and Dutch and Flemish paintings from the 16th and 17th centuries.
+The Bonnefanten Museum also has an extensive collection of Medieval sculptures.
 The other half of the museum consists of contemporary art.

 You can find more information about this museum or purchase tickets online here.